Convergence of classical optimized non-overlapping Schwarz method for Helmholtz problems in closed domains: Introduction

-As an alternative to direct and (unpreconditioned) iterative methods for solving large-scale, high-frequency time-harmonic Helmholtz problems, optimized Schwarz (OS) techniques have attracted a lot of attention during the last decades~\cite{Despres1990, Boubendir2007, Gander2002, Boubendir2012}.
-The key idea thereof is to: \begin{enumerate*}[label=\itshape\roman*)] \item decompose the computational domain into (possibly overlapping) subdomains, creating thus new subproblems; \item solve each subproblem \emph{independently}; \item exchange data at the interfaces between the subdomains via an appropriate \emph{transmission operator}; \item solve each subproblem again and iterate until convergence of the solution. \end{enumerate*} Since all subproblems are solved independently, domain decomposition methods are parallel by nature\footnote{It is also possible to solve the subproblems sequentially and to exchange data after each single solve.
-This family of DD methods are often referred to as sweeping algorithms, and offer some advantages, notably in terms of iteration count, which will not be further discussed.
-More details can be found for instance in~\cite{Vion2014a}.}, and are thus very well suited for the treatment of large-scale problems.
+As an alternative to direct and (unpreconditioned) iterative methods for solving large-scale, high-frequency time-harmonic Helmholtz problems, domain decomposition (DD) algorithms, and optimized Schwarz (OS) techniques~\cite{Despres1990, Boubendir2007, Gander2002, Boubendir2012} in particular, have attracted a lot of attention during the last decades.
+The key idea thereof is to: \begin{myenum*} \item decompose the computational domain into (possibly overlapping) subdomains, creating thus new subproblems; \item solve each subproblem \emph{independently}; \item exchange data at the interfaces between the subdomains via an appropriate \emph{transmission operator} and \item solve each subproblem again and iterate until convergence of the solution. \end{myenum*} Since all subproblems are solved independently, domain decomposition methods are parallel by nature\footnote{It is also possible to solve the subproblems sequentially and to exchange data after each single solve.
+This family of DD methods are often referred to as sweeping algorithms, and offer some advantages, notably in terms of iteration count, which will not be further discussed in this work.
+More details can be found for instance in~\cite{Vion2014a}.} and are thus very well suited for the treatment of large-scale problems.
 Furthermore, as the subproblems are of reduced size, direct solvers can be used.
 Let also note that DD methods are rarely used as a stand-alone solver, but most of the time as a \emph{preconditioner} for a Krylov subspace method such as GMRES.
+The design of such preconditioners for time-harmonic Helmholtz problems remains an active and challenging topic~\cite{Gander2019}.